Zajno/static-site-template/README.md

 * declare all pages and their localized alternative in a sitemap (`sitemap/pages.ts`)
 * each page can have localized alternatives by having a template with few additional objects containing copyright or any other content variations
 * according to the configs above generate proper output html pages
-* optionally, set up Firebase Hosting's `i18n` feature so it can rewrite a request to correct localized file based on client's Accept-Language header.
+* optionally, set up Firebase Hosting `i18n` feature so it can rewrite a request to correct localized file based on client's Accept-Language header.

 Using this way, it's possible to update content such as copyright but not touching the code (html/js) itself.
 This can be extended to/replaced with a remote CMS service – because the main idea is to keep separately thing that can be changed often.